physrisk/website-source/articles/2013/cellular-network.md

 himself with cellular networks from that paper, but we will share some brief and less formal information on the same topic.

+**Comment added in 2024:** It has recently come to my attention that this network formation model is also known under the name of "stochastic block model".
+It was introduced back in [cited id="Holland1983SciNet"].

 Cellular network - what is it?
 ------------------------------